Accessibility statement for the website of the Ministry of Justice, oikeusministerio.fi

 Social media contents

-The accessibility requirements will be taken into account in the contents of the Ministry’s social media channels as of 23 September 2020.
-The visual and audiovisual material produced before 23 September 2020 includes some content that does not meet the accessibility requirements, for example when it comes to text alternatives and subtitles.
+Accessibility requirements are taken into account in the content of social media channels maintained by the Prime Minister's Office, based on the possibilities offered by each channel.
+The visual and audiovisual material produced before 23 September 2020 includes some content that does not meet the accessibility requirements, for example, when it comes to text alternatives and subtitles.

 Accessibility feedback

 We are happy to receive comments and suggestions for improvements on the accessibility of the website.
 You can send your feedback by email to saavutettavuus.om(at)gov.fi.
-In your feedback, describe the page (www-address) where you found problems and describe your observations as accurately as possible.
+Please specify which page your feedback concerns (web address) and describe the problem as precisely as possible.

 Supervisory authority

-If you notice any accessibility issues on the website, first send feedback to the site administrator.
-Please note that it may take up to 14 days for a reply to be sent to you.
-If you are not satisfied with the reply, or if you do not receive any response within two weeks, you may report this to the Regional State Administrative Agency for Southern Finland.
+If you notice any accessibility issues on the website, you should first send feedback on this to the site administrator.
+Note that it may take up to 14 days for a reply to be sent to you.
+If you are not satisfied with the response, or if you do not receive any response within two weeks, you may report this to the Regional State Administrative Agency for Southern Finland.
 More detailed information on how to submit your report and how the matter will be handled is available on the Agency’s website.

 Contact details of the supervisory authority